Beczheng/flask_4_databases_mysql_vm/README.md

   2. In the terminal, type `ssh <username>@<ip address>`.
 Use the username and IP address from your VM on Azure.
 This will actually connect you to your VM.
   3. In the terminal, type `sudo apt-get update`.
 This will update the UBUNTU OS.
 - Install and connect to MySQL on the VM
-  1. In the terminal, type `sudo apt install mysql-client mysql-server` to install MySQL.
+  1. In the terminal, type `sudo apt install mysql-client mysql-server`.
+This will install MySQL.
   2. In the terminal, type `sudo mysql`.
 This will connect you to the MySQL server as the root user.
   3. In the terminal, type `CREATE USER `'<username>'@'%' IDENTIFIED BY '<password>';`.
 Create your own username and password.
 This will connect you to the MySQL server as a non-root user.
   4. Type 'GRANT ALL PRIVEGES ON *.* TO '<username>'@'%' WITH GRANT OPTION;`.
-Use the username for your non-root user.
-This will grant privelegs to the non-root user.
+Use your non-root username.
+This will grant privileges to the non-root user.

 #### 3. Connect to MySQL Workbench
 - Allow a MySQL connection (Cloud Shell)